SchneiderCode/New_User_Async_Training/new_user.md

 If you are new to CURC's systems we encourage you to start with an interactive job, where you can develop and test your computational workflow.
 Once you are ready to scale-up your workflow, you can convert your workflow into a batch job that is managed by SLURM.
 More details on interactive and batch jobs follow in the next sections.

+![A cartoon graphic showing the types of interactive and batch jobs supported on the cluster, which includes the logos for Jupyter Notebooks, MatLab, VS Code, R Studio, Bash, and Linux. ](img/Interactive_VS_Batch_Jobs.png)<!-- style="border:solid black 1px; border-radius: 15px; width:75%; margin: 0 auto; display:block;" -->

+> [!Note]
-> **Note:** Whether you run a batch job or an interactive job, it will be placed in a queue until resources are available.
+> Whether you run a batch job or an interactive job, it will be placed in a queue until resources are available.
 As a good rule of thumb, the more resources and job time you request the longer your job will wait in the queue.
 So, make sure your jobs only request what they need.

-![A cartoon graphic showing the types of interactive and batch jobs supported on the cluster, which includes the logos for Jupyter Notebooks, MatLab, VS Code, R Studio, Bash, and Linux. ](img/Interactive_VS_Batch_Jobs.png)<!-- style="border:solid black 1px; border-radius: 15px; width:75%; margin: 0 auto; display:block;" -->

 ### Interactive Jobs